pablofanx/Ownership-Without-Authority-Is-the-Real-Disruption/README.md

 Scalability remains a challenge for many blockchain networks.
 As usage increases, systems must handle more transactions without slowing down or increasing costs excessively.
 Solutions such as rollups and sidechains aim to address this, enabling networks to support larger user bases.

 The role of developers in crypto cannot be overstated.
+They build the infrastructure, write the smart contracts, and maintain the systems that users rely on.